FussyFox/lambda-function-builder/README.md

 # Docker Lambda Builder

-Build AWS Lambda functions using for NodeJS and Python3.6.
+Build AWS Lambda functions for NodeJS and Python3.6 using Docker.

 ### Usage: